Chat is the primary way people communicate today. They use messaging to socialise, evangelise and even publicise every single aspect of their lives.

 Why this works —

 ✔️ This makes for a very seamless handoff and the agent can refer to the chat to get a quick summary of the user’s problem.
-Goibibo has optimised their customer service processes and tools to empower their human agents to be able to monitor and take over a conversation quickly and easily.
+Goibibo has optimised their customer service processes and tools for this.
+This helps empower their human agents to be able to monitor and take over a conversation quickly and easily.

 ✔️ Saves on training and personnel costs.
 Goibibo uses a metric called “Human Interactions Saved” to measure the efficiency of a bot.
 60% of the times when a user says just 2 or more messages, the conversation ends up being a human interaction saved because of GIA!